Credentialing Denials: 8 Common Reasons and How to Avoid Them

 Just as different countries have different specific laws and regulations, different payers also have particular requirements for credentialing and enrollment.

 Failure to comply with these payer-specific protocols will lead to claim denials.
-Some examples of these requirements are
+Some standard payer-specific requirements include:

-• National Provider Identifier (NPI) Submission: Many payers require the correct NPI to be submitted during both the enrollment and claims process.
+• NPI Submission: Many payers require the correct NPI to be submitted during both the enrollment and claims process.
 Incorrect or missing NPI numbers can lead to claim denials.

 • Board Certification or Specialty Certification: Certain payers may require providers to maintain specific certifications, such as board certification in their specialty, for credentialing approval.